ITMO University: 1941–1945

-1945 – 1992
+1945–1992

 The university began to actively develop after the war.
-In the fall of 1945 it opened a new faculty – Electrical Instrumentation, which was soon reorganized into Radio Engineering.
+In the fall of 1945 it opened a new faculty–Electrical Instrumentation, which was soon reorganized into Radio Engineering.
 Here was established Department of Quantum Radio Electronics, which began to train specialists in this field.
 Engineering Physics Department was established here in 1946.
 From this department in 1954 graduated Dr. Yuri Denisjuk, a future scientist, author of discoveries in holography, and laureate of the state award.

-In 1956, the researchers of the Computing Devices Department began to work on the first calculating machine “LITMO-1” that was finished in 1958.
+In 1956, the researchers of the Computing Devices Department began to work on the first calculating machine "LITMO-1" that was finished in 1958.
 It did binary engineering calculations but the data was entered and the results were presented in the familiar decimal system.
 A laboratory for laser technologies was opened in the 1960s.
 The building on Sablinskaya Street, which is now the main campus, was built in the 1970s.
 The following decade saw the beginning of microprocessor technology research and the opening of the Interdisciplinary Institute of Advanced Studies to train manufacturing professionals in new areas of engineering and technology.

-1992 – present
+1992–present

 In 1992, LIFMO became Saint Petersburg Institute of Fine Mechanics and Optics, and in 1994 it acquired the university status.
 The Faculty of Computer Technologies and Controls opened in 1994.

 In 1994 the institute was the initiator and key developer of RUNNET, an IP network that unites all large research and education centers in Russia.
 The work was overseen by Dr. Vasilyev.
-The institute placed satellite dishes “Russia’ Rainbow,” rented from the military, on other universities.
-In 1995, the research center “Computer Optics” was established.
+The institute placed satellite dishes "Russia's Rainbow," rented from the military, on other universities.
+In 1995, the research center "Computer Optics" was established.
 In 2003 the institute was renamed into Saint Petersburg State University of Information Technologies, Mechanics and Optics.

 Academy of Management Methods and Technologies (LIMTU) was added to the ITMO structure as well as Interdisciplinary Institute of Professional Training in New Areas of Science and Technology and the State Scientific Center of Computer Telecommunication Networks of Higher Education, followed by St. Petersburg College of Marine Instrument Making, St. Petersburg State University of Refrigeration and Biotechnology and St. Petersburg Economic and Technological College of D.I.
 Mendeleev.

 In 2009 the university gained the status of National Research University and was renamed National Research University ITMO in 2011.
 In 2013 it was selected to join the Project 5–100.

 From January 9, 2013, to November 3, 2014, a tribute to Steve Jobs in a form of a giant iPhone graced the courtyard of the university's building on Birzhevaya Linija.

 On November 26, 2014, the university opened its representative office in Brussels.

-Since 2014 the university holds the name of ITMO University.
+Since 2014, the university holds the name of ITMO University.